Hungarian motorcycle Grand Prix: Revival

+Magyar Nemzetkozi Motodrome

 In February 2020, Budapest Business Journal reported that the Hungaroring is once again being considered as a venue for the 2022 race, a government official said in a response to a query by a Hungarian opposition MP posted on the website of the parliament.
 Tamás Schanda stated that "A review is also underway on the matter of the suitability of Hungaroring and the related possible construction of a new track.
 The results of [the review] and the recommendations formulated will be summarised in the national strategy on developing car and motorsport."
 On 21 June 2020, it was confirmed that Hungary will build a new modern, multifunctional and economically operable racetrack near Hajdúnánás, at the centre of the Debrecen-Miskolc-Nyíregyháza triangle, in the north-eastern part of the country.
 This track Magyar Nemzetkozi Motodrome would be suitable to host MotoGP, as well as Formula 1 races in the future.
-The agreement with Dorna Sports will be for eight years but has been postponed to 2023.
-László Palkovics stated at the project launch press conference that the investment, which includes the construction of service facilities, a training centre, a conference centre and a hotel, is estimated to cost 65 billion Forint or 186 million Euro.
+The agreement with Dorna Sports would be for eight years but was postponed to 2023.
+László Palkovics stated at the project launch press conference that the investment, which included the construction of service facilities, a training centre, a conference centre and a hotel, is estimated to cost 65 billion Forint or 186 million Euro.
 Palkovicz continued, stating that the reason for these big investments result in the prominence of a region and that they want east Hungary to become a new centre of the Hungarian automotive industry after Győr, Kecskemét and Debrecen.
 "With this investment, eastern Hungary will be more widely known, and it will have a foreseeable positive effect on marketing and tourism for the whole country", Lajos Kósa added.
 Palkovics mentioned that the Hungarian government has a new strategy concerning motorsport.
-This includes infrastructure developments, education and training, as well as other future options for supporting motorsport and that, in addition to sporting events, road safety training could also be held on the future track.
-The project is also aimed at helping the country's economy in the long run, which has been affected by the COVID-19 pandemic.
+This included infrastructure developments, education and training, as well as other future options for supporting motorsport and that, in addition to sporting events, road safety training could also be held on the future track.
+The project was also aimed at helping the country's economy in the long run, which has been affected by the COVID-19 pandemic.
 The circuit will be designed by the Dromo and Jarno Zaffelli; and on 20 March 2021, the circuit proposal was published. which was about 5.050 km length.
+However, the circuit proposal was halted.

+Reserve Grand Prix plan in 2024, inclusion of Balaton Park in 2025

+In September 2023, it was revealed that Balaton Park Circuit would be planned to be included in the Superbike World Championship in 2024, and it would be also the reserve venue of MotoGP World Championship in the same year before the return of Hungarian motorcycle Grand Prix to Hungaroring in 2025.
+Instead of Hungaroring, Balaton Park would be included in the calendar to host the MotoGP in August 2025.